-I rarely call my mother-in-law these days but it’s not because I don’t like her.
-I’m actually quite fond of the old bat.
+I rarely call my mother-in-law these days but it’s not because I don’t like her – in fact, I’m actually quite fond of her.
 It’s just that I don’t have an hour to spare chatting to her.
-You see my MIL loves to talk on the phone and I just can’t do it anymore.
+My MIL loves to talk on the phone and I just can’t do it anymore.

 Just a short phone call